 Guitar Amplifier Tubes or Valves Operation Explained: You will hear people talk about Valve amps and Tube amps.
 They are the same with the valve being a European term and the tube being used in the USA.
 From the 1940’s until the 1970’s tubes were used in nearly all electronic devices, such as TV, Radio, Stereo Systems and of course Guitar Amplifiers.
 With the introduction of low-cost, low-maintenance semiconductor transistor systems, the tube became less desirable for manufacturers and consumers.
 This allowed for the design of cheaper, smaller and reliable products but cheap is not always best.
-Most guitarists feel that amplifiers with tubes provide better tone and tone control, when compared with transistor amplification systems.
+Most guitarists feel that guitar amplifiers with tubes provide better tone and tone control, when compared with transistor amplification systems.

 Tubes amplify or alter sounds by converting heat into electricity.
 As more electricity is produced, the volume from your loudspeaker increases.
 A tube is similar to a light-bulb.
 A glass housing seals the components in a vacuum.
 The basic components in amplifier tubes are a heating element next to a cathode, a grid, and an anode.
 The grid separates the cathode from the anode.

 The Guitar Pick Up Output Signal

-Your guitar pickups send sound out through a cable as a weak electric signal.
-That signal enters your valve guitar amplifier via the input socket and is routed through the tubes.
-Electricity causes the heating element in the tube to get hot.
-The heat causes the cathode to release negatively charged electrons.
+Your guitar pickups sends sound out through a cable as a weak electric signal.
+That signal enters your valve guitar amplifier via the input socket and is routed through the vacuum tubes where electricity causes the heating element in the tube to get hot.
+This heat then causes the cathode to release negatively charged electrons.
 The grid controls the flow of electrons.
 The various tube grids are controlled by the knobs or dials on the front of your amplifier.
 The electrons passing through the grid are collected by the anode, and then pass out of the tube.
 The resulting increased flow of electricity yields an amplified signal from your guitar.